 Define session options.

-Set the options in the session.
-Available options are thread_safe and lazy.
+Parameters kwargs - Define options using key, value pairs.
 Set thread_safe = True if hdf5 was built to be thread safe.
 Set lazy = False if you want methods to evaluate non-lazily Set cores = n, if you want nctoolkit to process the individual files in multi-file datasets in parallel.
 Note this only applies to multi-file datasets and will not improve performance with single files.
 Set temp_dir = "/foo" if you want to change the temporary directory used by nctoolkit to save temporary files.
 Set = "/foo" if you want to change the temporary directory used by nctoolkit to save temporary files.
 Set progress to "on" or "off" if you always or never want a progress bar to show when multi-file datasets are processed.
 This defaults to "auto", i.e. nctoolkit will automatically decide whether to show a progress bar based on the size of the ensemble.